orsonteodoro/gcf2/README.md

 	| uniq)
 ```

-This above fix may, however, not catch skipped CFI packages with static-libs
+This above fix, however, may not catch skipped CFI packages with static-libs
 that should maybe be linked with UBSan.

 3. `emerge -ve world`